linux-kernel-labs/linux/Documentation/teaching/labs/block_device_drivers.rst

 internal information (segment vector index, number of bytes left to be processed, etc.) .

-You can store information in the mapped buffer, or extract information.
+It can store information in the mapped buffer, or extract information.

-In case request queues are used and you needed to process the requests at :c:type:`struct bio` level, use the :c:macro:`rq_for_each_segment` macrodefinition instead of the :c:macro:`bio_for_each_segment` macrodefinition.
+In the case request queues are used and it is needed to process the requests at :c:type:`struct bio` level, use the :c:macro:`rq_for_each_segment` macrodefinition instead of the :c:macro:`bio_for_each_segment` macrodefinition.
 This macrodefinition iterates through each segment of each